ploomber/projects/parametrized/nb.md

 ## Factory functions

+Parametrization is straightforward when using a factory function.
 If your factory takes parameters, they'll also be available in the command line interface.
-Types are infered from [type hints](https://docs.python.org/3/library/typing.html).
+Types are inferred from [type hints](https://docs.python.org/3/library/typing.html).
 Let's see an example:
 <!-- #endregion -->

 ```python